atooy/Study-Notes/GitHub Guide/README.md

-# This part contains some notes about how to use GitHub or Git
+# Notes on how to use GitHub or Git